Fox682/Projects/Tictactoe.md

 ```

 For each "frame" of game state I just need to keep a record of each board state for each
-turn so I can reconstruct everything.
+turn, now I know *where* the pieces were placed.
+Now, I can reconstruct everything.

 ```
 Store each Frame, like this: